CaptainDeuce/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

       needing any.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
       - Yes.
-For instance, you would have to use `addPlayerStats` and `removePlayerStats` when implementing `replace`
+For instance, you would have to use `removePlayer` when implementing `removeAny`

 - Component Design #2: `Music Playlist`